dban3193/test/README.md

-since we dont attempt that directly irl, I am creating a branch called development, add learning.txt, and generate a PR
+since we dont attempt that directly irl, I am creating a branch called development, add learning.txt, and generate a PR PR was approved and the merge pull request was successfully performed

+To implement the same locally i.e. ensuring local and remote stay in sync, we performed a git pull origin master.

+In case of merge conflicts, pull origin master locally, edit the necessary file(it will have merged data), and then do a git push

+Forking is done by someone who wants to contribute to an open source repo.